 Types of Filter Plates

-There are three basic types of filter plates: recessed chamber, plate and frame, and diaphragm squeeze.
-Continue reading to learn the differences between each one.
+There are three basic categories of filter plates: recessed chamber, plate and frame, and diaphragm squeeze.
+Continue reading to learn the differences between each type of design.

 Recessed Chamber Filter Plates